bruce-hill/tomo/docs/tables.md

 ## Accessing Keys and Values

-The keys and values of a table can be efficiently accessed as arrays using a constant-time immutable slice of the internal data from the table:
+The keys and values of a table can be efficiently accessed as lists using a constant-time immutable slice of the internal data from the table:

 ```tomo